Summary

 Engage

-Students brainstorm and identify what they know about charitable organizations through a grouping activity.
+Students brainstorm and identify what they know about charitable organizations through an image analysis activity.

 Explore

-Students probe their own beliefs about the responsibility of citizens to help others.
+Students examine their own beliefs about the responsibility of citizens to help others while learning about how charitable contributions can help communities and individuals.

 Explain